mozilla/firefox-browser-architecture/experiments/2017-09-06-rust-on-ios.md

 ```

-`cargo new cargo` sets up a brand new Rust project with it's default files and directories in a directory called `cargo`.
+`cargo new cargo` sets up a brand new Rust project with its default files and directories in a directory called `cargo`.
 In this directory is a file called `Cargo.toml`, which is the package manager descriptor file, and there is be a subdirectory, `src`, which contains a file called `lib.rs`.
 This will contain the Rust code that we will be executing.

 Our Rust project here is a super simple Hello World library.
 It contains a function `rust_greeting` that takes a string argument and return a string greeting that argument.
 Therefore, if the argument is "world", the returned string is "Hello world".